Scope and policy

 - Articles must not exceed 40.000 characters, (spaces, footnotes and bibliographical references included).

 - Each article must be accompanied by an abstract not exceeding 750 characters, translated into two languages: Portuguese and Spanish or French.
 They must be placed before the main text, after the title, authorship and institutional affiliation of the author.
+The title must also be translated into the same two languages of the abstracts.

 - Each author must send a brief bibliographical note, not exceeding 500 characters, as well as postal address and electronic address.